10 of the Best Shoulder Exercises You Can Do at HomeFeb 10, 2022

 - Extend your arms straight above your shoulders.
 Keep your back straight and engage your core.

-- Slowly lower the weights back to shoulder level and repeat.
+- Slowly lower the weights back to shoulder level and repeat for reps.

 Benefits: This dumbbell exercise works both the middle and anterior parts of the deltoid, Kelley says.
 The rotational movement is also great for improving shoulder stability.